Kirpan: History

-Sikhism was founded in the 15th century in the Punjab region of medieval India.
+Sikhism was founded in the 15th century in the Punjab region of Early-Modern India.
 At the time of its founding, this culturally rich region was governed by the Mughal Empire.
 During the time of the founder of the Sikh faith and its first guru, Guru Nanak, Sikhism flourished as a counter to both the prevalent Hindu and Muslim teachings.
 The Mughal emperor Akbar focused on religious tolerance.
-His relationship with Sikh Gurus was cordial.
+His relationship with the Sikh Gurus was cordial.

-The relationship between the Sikhs and Akbar's successor Jehangir was not friendly.
+The relationship between the Sikhs and Akbar's successor Jahangir was not friendly.
 Later Mughal rulers reinstated shari'a traditions of jizya, a poll tax on non-Muslims.
 The Guru Arjan Dev, the fifth guru, refused to remove references to Muslim and Hindu teachings in the Adi Granth and was summoned and executed.

-This incident is seen as a turning point in Sikh history, leading to the first instance of militarization of Sikhs under Guru Arjun's son Guru Hargobind.
+This incident is seen as a turning point in Sikh history, leading to the first instance of militarisation of Sikhs under Guru Arjan Dev's son Guru Hargobind.
 Guru Arjan Dev explained to the five Sikhs who accompanied him to Lahore, that Guru Hargobind has to build a defensive army to protect the people.
 Guru Hargobind trained in shashtar vidya, a form of martial arts that became prevalent among the Sikhs.
-He first conceptualized the idea of the kirpan through the notion of Sant Sipahi, or "saint soldiers".
+He first conceptualised the idea of the kirpan through the notion of Sant Sipahi, or "saint soldiers".

 The relationship between the Sikhs and the Mughals further deteriorated following the execution of the ninth Guru Tegh Bahadur by Aurengzeb, who was highly intolerant of Sikhs, partially driven by his desire to impose Islamic law.
-Following the executions of their leaders and facing increasing persecution, the Sikhs officially adopted militarization for self-protection by creating later on the Khalsa; the executions also prompted formalization of various aspects of the Sikh faith.
+Following the executions of their leaders and facing increasing persecution, the Sikhs officially adopted militarisation for self-protection by creating later on the Khalsa; the executions also prompted formalisation of various aspects of the Sikh faith.
 The tenth and final guru, Guru Gobind Singh formally included the kirpan as a mandatory article of faith for all baptised Sikhs, making it a duty for Sikhs to be able to defend the needy, suppressed ones, to defend righteousness and the freedom of expression.